 Information on whether or not a car is taxed is available online via the Government website.
 All you need is the make and model of the car plus the registration number.

-Figures obtained by the Guardian revealed that the DVLA was now clamping around 8,000 motorists a month, compared to 5,000 per month prior to the tax disc change.
+Figures obtained by the Guardian also revealed the DVLA is now clamping around 8,000 motorists a month, compared to 5,000 per month prior to the tax disc change.
 In total around 100,000 vehicles are expected to be clamped in 2015 compared with 60,000 the the year before.

 The DVLA claims that it sends new owners a warning letter before clamping or towing their car away and also says that it has written to new owners to make them aware of the changes.